delvedor/LightFirewall/README.md

 It provides some useful tools for the developer to track the number of attempts a client has performed and assigns a timeout after a certain number of attempts decided by the developer, where the client will be "frozen."

 It can be used to limit excessive requests to a DB, or to block a client that is making too many requests to a service.
-Here you can find an [example](https://github.com/delvedor/LightFirewall/blob/master/example.js).
+Here you can find some [examples](https://github.com/delvedor/LightFirewall/tree/master/example).

 From the version 1.1.0 Light Firewall doesn't use anymore a JavaScript object for store the ip timeout and the attempts, but uses [LevelDB](https://github.com/Level/levelup).
 It creates one hidden folder named *LightFirewallDB* with all the persistent data.

-From the version 2.0.0 the code were reimplemented with promises, in this way you can chain multiple Light Firewall functions and be sure that the execution order will be respected.
-Do you want an example?
-Check [here](https://github.com/delvedor/LightFirewall/blob/master/test.js#L176-L226).

 **Needs Node.js >= 4.0.0**